 Cannabis is a drug crop with a long history in Africa.
 Alongside coca and opium poppy, it has been subjected to international control for nearly a century.
 The International Opium Convention of 1925 institutionalised the international control system and extended the scope of control to cannabis.

 In 1961 a new international convention was adopted to replace the existing multilateral treaties for control of narcotic drugs.
 The prohibitionist framework it provided for control of cannabis was adopted by post-colonial African states.
 These official efforts succeeded in driving cannabis production underground and limiting its contribution to citizens’ livelihoods.
-But they failed to eradicate the crop.
+But they failed to eradicate the crops.

 Paradoxically, many African states that persecuted citizens for cannabis related offences for years are now promoting legal cannabis production.
 Over the past five years 10 countries have passed laws to legalise production for medical and scientific purposes.
 These include Lesotho, Zimbabwe, South Africa, Uganda, Malawi, Zambia, Ghana, Eswatini, Rwanda and Morocco.